-- 2.2 The SD Act represents model legislation and is intended to facilitate cross-border investigations and information sharing between Australian agencies. - 2.3 The SD Act complements, rather than replaces, existing State and Territory laws.
-Accordingly, the SD Act does not prohibit the use of surveillance devices; rather, it authorises the use of surveillance devices where the use would otherwise be unlawful. - 2.4 The SD Act achieves these outcomes by: - a) providing a single legislative regime for Commonwealth agencies to utilise surveillance powers, and - b) authorising State and Territory law enforcement agencies to use surveillance devices under the Commonwealth regime in defined circumstances.
+The SD Act represents model legislation intended to facilitate cross-border investigations and information sharing between Australian agencies.

+The SD Act complements, rather than replaces, existing State and Territory laws.
+Accordingly, the SD Act does not prohibit the use of surveillance devices; rather, it authorises the use of surveillance devices where that use would otherwise be unlawful.

+The SD Act achieves these outcomes by:

+- (a) providing a single legislative regime for Commonwealth agencies to use surveillance powers, and - (b) authorising state and territory law enforcement agencies to use surveillance devices under the Commonwealth regime in defined circumstances.